cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### **[Curiefense](https://www.curiefense.io/)**

-An open-source, cloud-native application security platform that integrates a Web Application Firewall (WAF), API security, and bot management.
+An open source, cloud-native application security platform that integrates a Web Application Firewall (WAF), API security, and bot management.
 Curiefense provides comprehensive protection for web applications and APIs against a wide range of threats, including injection attacks, cross-site scripting (XSS), and denial-of-service (DoS) attacks.

 #### **[Dapr](https://dapr.io/)**

-Distributed Application Runtime, an open-source project that provides APIs and runtime support for building resilient, stateless, and stateful microservices.
+Distributed Application Runtime, an open source project that provides APIs and runtime support for building resilient, stateless, and stateful microservices.
 Dapr simplifies the development of microservices by providing building blocks for common capabilities such as service invocation, state management, and pub/sub messaging.

 #### **[Dex](https://dexidp.io/)**